jackdbd/calderone/packages/secret-manager-utils/.ae/secret-manager-utils.api.md

 import { google } from '@google-cloud/secret-manager/build/protos/protos';
 import type { SecretManagerServiceClient } from '@google-cloud/secret-manager';
+import { SecretManagerServiceClient as SecretManagerServiceClient_2 } from '@google-cloud/secret-manager/build/src/v1';

-// Warning: (ae-missing-release-tag) "accessSecretVersion" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "accessSecretVersion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const accessSecretVersion: ({ project_id, secret_name, secret_manager, version }: AccessSecretVersionConfig) => Promise<string>;

-// Warning: (ae-missing-release-tag) "Config" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Config" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface AccessSecretVersionConfig {